XpiritBV/ContainerWorkshop2018/docs/Lab3-DockerizingNETCore.md

 We will start with running the existing ASP.NET Core application from Visual Studio.
 Make sure you have cloned the Git repository, or return to [Lab 1 - Getting Started](Lab1-GettingStarted.md) to clone it now if you do not have the sources.
 Switch to the `Start` branch.

 > ##### Important
-> Make sure you have switched to the `Start` branch to use the right .NET solution.
+> Make sure you have switched to the `start` branch to use the right .NET solution.
 If you are still on the `master` branch, you will use the completed solution.

 Open the solution `ContainerWorkshop.sln` in Visual Studio.
 Take your time to navigate the code and familiarize yourself with the various projects in the solution.
 You should be able to identify these:
 - `GamingWebApp`, an ASP.NET MVC Core frontend